 An umbrella organization for several community service groups on campus (Volunteers in Action, TREK, Alternative Spring Break, etc.)

 The many outdoor adventures, wilderness skill development trips, and opportunities for enthusiasts of all skills and abilities.
 Also home to Wilderness TREK!

 One of Student Life's most popular programs is TREK - a 6-night, 5-day pre-move-in experience specifically for incoming first year students.
-TREK participants choose a specific Wilderness or Service TREK, and spend the week prior to moving to campus with a number of other first year students, led by upperclass leaders.
+TREK participants choose a specific trip, and spend the week prior to moving to campus with a number of other first year students, led by upperclass leaders.